randominternetname/randominternetname.github.io/_posts/2020-06-09-NYC-Police-Complaints-Crime-Data.md

 ### Crime Rates?

-As seen in my dashboard, the crime rate has decreased by 13% since 2006.[^fn-crime-reports]  This tracks the national average over the same timespan, suggesting that the number of crimes are not dependendant on the police budget nor on the population which only grew 2%.[^fn-population]  The number of civilian allegations against the NYPD varies greatly and does not seem to be related to the crime rate.[^fn-complaints]
+As seen in my dashboard, the crime rate has decreased by 13% since 2006.[^fn-crime-reports]  This tracks the national average over the same timespan, suggesting that the number of crimes are not dependendant on the police budget nor on the population which only grew 2%.[^fn-population]  The number of civilian allegations against the NYPD varies greatly and does not seem to be related to the crime rate.[^fn-complaints1] [^fn-complaints2] [^fn-complaints3]

 ### Police Department Budgets?